cnsuhao/gpu-freedom/src/playground/stereograms/README.txt

-Attempt to rewrite in Freepascal C# source code by Oliver Lau published on c't Programmieren magazine of 3/2012
+Succesful attempt to rewrite in Freepascal source code in C# by Oliver Lau published on c't Programmieren magazine of 3/2012

 Article source is:
 http://www.heise.de/ct/artikel/Magic-Eye-Movies-1673564.html